Levi J. Rowan

 Levi John Rowan (August 7, 1871 – June 28, 1934) was an American academic administrator, educator, and photographer.
 He served two terms as the president of Alcorn Agricultural and Mechanical College (now Alcorn State University) a historically black public university in Lorman, Mississippi.
 He also used the name L. J. Rowan.

 Life and career

-Levi John Rowan was born in August 7, 1871, in Rodney, Mississippi, to parents Martha (née Walker) and Sidney Rowan.
+Levi John Rowan was born on August 7, 1871, in Rodney, Mississippi, to parents Martha (née Walker) and Sidney Rowan.
 He graduated with a B.S. degree in May 1893 from Alcorn Agricultural and Mechanical College (now Alcorn State University).

 In 1896, Rowan married Mattie Foote, and they had four daughters.
 After graduation, Rowan taught for 5 years near his hometown of Rodney, Mississippi.

 In 1905, he became the 7th president of Alcorn Agricultural and Mechanical College, a role he held until 1911 when he was succeeded by John Adams Martin.
 After his first term, Rowan taught English at Alcorn.
 He served as second term as president of Alcorn Agricultural and Mechanical College from 1915 until 1934.
 During his tenure as president, the campus was expanded.